-Wiring to permanently connected equipment which vibrates or may be moved for adjustment shall have multi-stranded flexible conductors.
+Wiring to permanently connected equipment which vibrates or may be moved for adjustment shall have multi-stranded flexible conductors protected by flexible conduits of length to suit the application.
+The conductors shall be protected by PVC-coated steel or PVC flexible conduit to suit the particular installation.
+Conduits shall terminate not more than 15mm prior to entering equipment and cable, then enter the equipment through cable glands.
 Install a cable loop ('pigtail') at the final field connection for all cables with a bending radius of less than 150mm.